nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, all the existing tags of the student will be removed. i.e. adding of tags is not cumulative.
-* You can remove all the student’s tags by typing `t/` without specifying any tags after it.
+* The user can remove all the student’s tags by typing `t/` without specifying any tags after it.
-* We allow you to edit the `PHONE_NUMBER` and `CONTACT_PARENT` to be the same.
+* We allow the user to edit the `PHONE_NUMBER` and `CONTACT_PARENT` to be the same.
-* You are not allowed to change the name of a student to be the same as any existing student in the list.
+* The user are not allowed to change the name of a student to be the same as any existing student in the list.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.